NetsOSS/headless-burp/docs/user-guide/burp-extensions/headless-burp-scanner.md

 1. Follow instructions at [Headless Burp Proxy] and start up burp proxy and remember to set the `--project-file` option.
 This is where the "seed" data for scanning is going to be stored.
 2. Configure your functional/integration tests to go through the burp proxy (defaults to `4646` if you use the extension) by setting HTTP_PROXY or similar.
 3. Run the functional/integration tests against the target.
-4. Create a config.xml with the targetSitemap  (typically, the base URL of the application), scope, exclusions, false-positivies etc.
+4. Create a config.xml with the targetSitemap  (typically, the base URL of the application), scope, exclusions, false-positives etc.

 ```xml